mbrowne/pact-js-client-demo/README.md

 Note: This demo is only a client-side app, so it only tests the consumer, not the provider.
 But the generated PACT files could be used to test a provider implementation.

+## Installation

+	npm i

+Tests should be run via npm (pact-js-mocha apparently does not work when running mocha directly):

+	npm test